 DJ practice sessions are typically loud affairs, which is great if you’re able to do it without disturbing others – but if not, traditionally DJs have had to practise in just headphones, using Split Cue, or Headphone Mix.

-Learn to DJ (in headphones or with speakers!) with us: The Complete DJ Course
+Learn to DJ with us (using speakers or headphones!): The Complete DJ Course

 This is a different style of DJing to the way you’d do it using headphones and speakers, and many DJs don’t get on with doing it this way.